Updated on: 11/19/2019

 Why Crash Investigations and Evidence are Important

 In fatal car crashes, the first few hours and days following the collision are the most important in terms of gathering and preserving significant evidence.
-Photos and witness statements can help police better understand what may have caused the collision in the first place, as well as who may bear the responsibility for the crash.
+Photos and witness statements can help police better understand what may have caused the collision in the first place, as well as who may bear the responsibility for the car accident.

 While the police’s investigation into a fatal crash is largely focused on responsibility in the form of potential criminal charges, it can also play a factor in a crash victim’s civil claim.
 When a driver is charged with a crime for causing a crash, it is much more difficult for that driver’s insurance company to deny financial responsibility for the victim’s injuries or death.